ronnief1/Polyp-Segmentation/README.md

 Then I performed hyperparameter tuning.
 I created a spreadsheet of hyperparameter combos called hyperparameters_unetplusplus.csv for the segmentation model which I imported into the hyperparameter_experiments.ipynb script.
 I iterated over each row, passing the respective combo of hyperparameters to a newly instantiated UNet++ model, and saved the losses and some inferred test images in /hyperparameter_logs.
 After assessing the experiment in hp_tuning_loss_analysis.ipynb, I decided experiment 16's hyperparameters performed the best.
 An interesting takeaway from this experiment is that UNet++ trained with an encoder depth=5 dramatically outperformed encoder depths of 3 or 4.

-For both experiments, the losses were analyzed along with a selection of images from the test set with high variance in polyp shape which were inferred by the model.
+For both experiments, the losses were analyzed along with a selection of images from the test set with high variance in polyp shape which were inferred by the model and analyzed visually.

 Next I will work on deploying this model in the form of a web app.
 I plan on allowing the user to choose from a list of colonoscopy images which they would like to infer.
 Since the model is already performing well, I want to focus more on deployment since I have limited experience in this area.
 However, if I finish the web app early, I would like to continue hyperparameter tuning because I think there is room for improvement.